plone/plone.testing/src/plone/testing/README.rst

     * The instance is usually a shared, module-global object, although in some cases it is useful to create copies of layers by instantiating the class more than once.

-    * Subclassing an existing layer class is just straightforward OOP re-use: the test runner is not aware of the subclassing relationship.
+    * Subclassing an existing layer class is just straightforward OOP reuse: the test runner is not aware of the subclassing relationship.

     * A layer *instance* can be associated with any number of layer *bases*, via its ``__bases__`` property (which is usually via the ``defaultBases`` variable in the class body and/or overridden using the ``bases`` argument to the ``Layer`` constructor).
       These bases are layer *instances*, not classes.